Rocky: Development and writing

 At the time, Film Artists Management Enterprises (FAME), a joint venture between Hollywood talent agents Craig T. Rumar and Larry Kubik, represented Stallone.
 He submitted his script to Rumar and Kubik, who immediately saw the potential for it to be made into a motion picture.
 They shopped the script to various producers and studios in Hollywood but were repeatedly rejected because Stallone insisted that he be cast in the lead role.
-Eventually, they secured a meeting with Winkler-Chartoff productions.
+Eventually, they secured a meeting with Winkler-Chartoff productions (no relation to Henry Winkler).
 After repeated negotiations with Rumar and Kubik, Winkler-Chartoff agreed to a contract for Stallone to be the writer and also star in the lead role for Rocky.
+Stallone offered the script to Ralph Bakshi to direct, because he loved Bakshi's 1973 film Heavy Traffic, but Bakshi turned it down because he didn't want to leave animation, and John G. Avildsen signed on to direct instead.

 United Artists liked Stallone's script and viewed it as a vehicle for a well-established star like Robert Redford, Ryan O'Neal, Burt Reynolds, or James Caan.
+United Artist initially thought the project was going to be a disaster.
 Stallone's agents insisted that Stallone portray the title character, to the point of issuing an ultimatum.
 Stallone later said that he would never have forgiven himself had the film become a success with somebody else in the lead.
 He also knew that producers Irwin Winkler and Robert Chartoff's contract with the studio enabled them to "greenlight" a project if the budget was kept low enough.
 The producers also collateralized any possible losses with their big-budget entry, New York, New York (whose eventual losses were covered by Rocky's success).
 The film's production budget ended up being $1,075,000, with a further $100,000 spent on producers' fees and $4.2 million on advertising costs.